Your All-In-One Guide to Inheritance Tax In California

 California does not impose an estate tax, but the federal government does.
 So, even though you won’t owe estate tax to the state of California, there is still the federal estate tax to consider.
 After someone passes away in the state of California, the only tax imposed on their assets will be a federal estate tax.

 If you had property in another state that imposes a state-level estate tax, your estate could be required to pay both federal and state-level estate taxes.
-However, this applies only to estates worth over $12.92 million in 2023.
+However, this applies only to estates worth over 13.61 million in 2024.
 If a California resident passes away with an estate valued less than the exemption amount, their estate will not be subject to federal estate taxes.

-Married spouses can avoid paying a federal estate tax of up to $25.84 million after both have deceased if the proper legal processes are performed.
+Married spouses can avoid paying a federal estate tax of up to $24.06 million after both have deceased if the proper legal processes are performed.
 Each spouse is entitled to their own federal estate tax exemption, although the rules for state-level estate taxes can vary.

-If the money comes from the trust’s principal, you won’t be paying any taxes as principal trusts are not taxable to the beneficiary.
+If the money comes from the trust’s principal, you won’t be paying any taxes, as principal trusts are not taxable to the beneficiary.
 However, you will owe income tax if the funds come from the trust's income (interest/earnings).
 The legal requirements of trusts can vary, so it’s best to consult with the trustee or legal and tax counsel for guidance.

 Inheritance taxes can be minimized or even avoided in some cases, for example, by leaving assets via trusts or insurance policies, making charitable donations, or gifting sums during one's lifetime.
 Whether you live in an inheritance tax-free state like California or not, you can always avoid property taxes by ensuring you keep below the inheritance tax or estate tax thresholds with proper estate planning.

 Of course, you can always opt to disclaim the inheritance entirely.
 However, keep in mind that the decision to disclaim is final and irreversible.
+Consider hiring a real estate planning attorney to help guide you in this process.

-Now, taxes can be complicated, but selling your home doesn’t have to be.
+Taxes can be complicated, but selling your home doesn’t have to be.
 At SleeveUp Homes, we aim to provide homeowners with a simple process and the best possible offer for their property.
 And yes, we purchase inherited property, too.
 No repairs or cleanups needed, no fees or commissions, no time pressure.
 Sell your home as-is today for cash.

 Contact us today to get a free cash offer for your property!